-In terms of local and district health services, the Precinct population will be too small to warrant community health facilities in its own right.
+The Precinct population will be too small to warrant community health facilities in its own right.
 These needs will be met by facilities outside the precinct.

 Commercially zoned areas within the local mixed-use areas and centre will provide spaces suitable for privately operated GP medical centres and allied health services such as dentists and physiotherapists.
 Anticipated demand for health services within the East Leppington Precinct is likely to require: